castaneda-ed/fsu-frontend/README.md

 - Loged in user should be able to : add a new department

--remove an existing department
+- remove an existing department

--change the name, description, or banner image of an existing department
+- change the name, description, or banner image of an existing department

--add or remove professors to/from an existing department
+- add or remove professors to/from an existing department

---add a new professor
+- add a new professor

--remove an existing professor
+- remove an existing professor

-change the name, email, bio, or profile image of an existing professor
+- change the name, email, bio, or profile image of an existing professor

--change the department an existing professor belongs to
+- change the department an existing professor belongs to

 ### Use React Toolkit and Toolkit query to get the data from the backend
-# fsu-frontend